Mikko Rantanen, Avalanche shoot down Sharks - NewsBreak

 Mikko Rantanen, Avalanche shoot down Sharks

-Mikko Rantanen scored a tiebreaking goal late in the third period, Andre Burakovsky, Alex Newhook and Darren Helm also scored, and the Colorado Avalanche beat the San Jose Sharks 4-2 in Denver on Thursday night.
+Mikko Rantanen scored a tiebreaking goal late in the third period, Andre Burakovsky, Alex Newhook and Darren Helm also scored and the Colorado Avalanche beat the San Jose Sharks 4-2 on Thursday in Denver.

-Nazem Kadri and Erik Johnson had two assists each and Pavel Francouz made 25 saves for the Avalanche, who got Nathan MacKinnon back after missing a game with an upper-body injury.
+Nazem Kadri and Erik Johnson had two assists each and Pavel Francouz made 25 saves for the Avalanche, who got Nathan MacKinnon back after he missed a game with an upper-body injury.

 Brent Burns and Timo Meier scored goals, Tomas Hertl had two assists and Kaapo Kahkonen stopped 42 shots for San Jose.